This post is to showcase my attempts at experimenting with the B&W setting on my D80. The

 Like most of my pictures, the impetus for these was simply an impulse.

-There are really no themes for the pictures I take, not because I detest direction in my photographs, but because I am not nearly as skilled and perceptive enough as more experienced photographers to be able to capture a naturally occurring narrative for a particular scene.
+There are really no themes for the pictures I take, not because I detest direction in my photographs, but because I am not nearly as skilled and perceptive enough as more experienced

 Many of the photos I posted are watered down selections of objects or scenes I took multiple pictures of in various exposure settings and shutter speeds.
 What I came to realize only after this experience was that B&W photography is quite complicated in it's simplicity and best to capture moments of profound meaning, suffering, or tranquility with somber colors of grays and blacks that do nothing to detract from the raw emotion in an image.
 I found this to be the preferred method of shooting by one of Europe's most famous photojournalists; Erik Refner.
 The video of his shoot in Marrakesh showed him to favor the use of primes for portraits (you're probably thinking, "no shit?!") but he only used B&W and sometimes even macros to get up really close to his subjects.
 Mind you, he had a habit of picking very weathered and worn faces --thereby increasing the conveyance of perceived character.
 Nonetheless, his images of simple weathered faces had more depth than any color portrait ever has (that I've seen at least).
 To see his work just google him and you'll find his website.